liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files/03-accessing-google-docs.markdown

 ![Figure 2: The Google doc file entry view displays the file's information and provides a preview of it.](../../../../images/dm-google-doc-file-entry.png)

-You now know how to access Google Docs&trade; from your document libraries.
-Next, you'll learn about displaying files by publishing Lunar Resort guest photos on site pages.
+Now you know how to access Google Docs&trade; from your document libraries.